Wildcat formation: History

-One possible precursor to the wildcat formation was named the "wing-T", and is widely credited to being first implemented by Coach Tubby Raymond and Delaware Fightin' Blue Hens football team.
-Tubby Raymond later wrote a book on the innovative formation.
+One possible precursor to the wildcat formation was named the "wing-T", and is widely credited to being first implemented by coach Tubby Raymond and the Delaware Fightin' Blue Hens football team.
+Raymond later wrote a book on the innovative formation.
 The wildcat's similarity to the wing-T is the focus on series football, where the initial movements of every play look similar.
 For example, the wing-T makes use of motion across the formation as well in order to draw a reaction from the defense, but runs several different plays from the same look.

-Another possible precursor to the wildcat is the offense of Six-Man Football, a form of high school football, played mostly in rural West Texas and Montana, that was developed in 1934.
+Another possible precursor to the wildcat is the offense of six-man football, a form of high school football, played mostly in rural West Texas and Montana, that was developed in 1934.
 In six-man, the person who receives the snap may not run the ball past the line of scrimmage.
 To bypass this limitation, teams often snap the ball to a receiver, who then tosses the ball to the potential passer.
 The passer may then throw the ball to a receiver or run with the ball himself.

 The virtue of having a running back take the snap in the wildcat formation is that the rushing play is 11-on-11, although different variations have the running back hand off or throw the football.
 In a standard football formation, when the quarterback stands watching, the offense operates 10-on-11 basis.
 The motion also presents the defense with an immediate threat to the outside that it must respect no matter what the offense decides to do with the football.

 Another advantage of the wildcat formation is it can be run from typical football personnel group, such as a quarterback, a fullback, a running back, a tight end, and two wide receivers without substitution, by using the players outside of their normal roles.
 The quarterback, by lining up as a wide receiver, is both pass receiving threat and can block a defensive back.
 The running back, receiving a direct snap, is a running threat on a variety of designed plays, and has the potential to pass the ball.
-Using an unbalanced offensive line, along with a tight end and a fullback, provides a variations of the line up to provide strength to the formation, as well as receiving options.
-And using a wide receiver in motion as a potential flanker sweep provides a second running option.
+Using an unbalanced offensive line, along with a tight end and a fullback, provides a variations of the line up to provide strength to the formation, as well as receiving options, and using a wide receiver in motion as a potential flanker sweep provides a second running option.
 Not needing to substitute on offense for a short yardage situation can prevent the defense from substituting into a short-yardage defensive formation, which may provide a mismatch.